 Fallout 76 beta dates and start times, release date, system requirements

-With the Fallout 76 beta coming to an end and its release date fast approaching, we’ve had enough time with the game to start gathering our collective thoughts together and make sense of it all.
+With the Fallout 76 beta approaching its final days and its release date ever looming, we’ve had enough time with the game to start gathering our collective thoughts together and make sense of it all.
 For those who have access to the beta or were given codes by their friends, but not had a chance to play it yet, there are still a couple of dates left where you can get a head start on your adventure outside of Vault 76.
+This guide will go over the essentials: the beta start dates and times, Fallout 76’s release date, and the system requirements in order to play the game.

 Fallout 76 beta dates, start times, how to join the Fallout 76 beta

 Initially, the Fallout 76 beta was only available to those who pre-ordered the game.
-Obviously I don’t personally condone that sort of behaviour as there’s no guarantee that the game will be any good, but there is now another way for those who didn’t pre-order to access the game before launch.
+Obviously I don’t personally condone that sort of behaviour as there’s no guarantee that the game will be any good.

-Players on PC who accessed the beta on the week of October 30th will have received some beta codes to distribute to their friends.
-If you know anyone who played the game at this time, chances are they may still have some Fallout 76 beta codes, so try to ask them very nicely if you want to play.
-Once you do, you can get some tips to get you started in our Fallout 76 guide.
-Some of our team have already formulated some thoughts on Fallout 76 based on the time they’ve had with the game so far:

 - Fallout 76 PC beta release date: Tuesday, October 30th